kseggleton/kseggleton.github.io/_geekposts/2017-02-12-Sending-email-from-AirMail-to-DevonThink.md

 **AppleScript to send attachments from AirMail to DevonThink**

 {% raw %}
-(*
-name:           	Save attachments
-description:	Use as a script in Airmail rules to save attachments to the selected folder.
-author:	Kyle Eggleton www.eggleton.co.nz
-*)

 tell application "Airmail 3"

 	-- Get the count of the number of attachments